What Is An EPC Check & Do I Need One?

 - Window glazing type

-- Lighting, especially if you are using energy-saving light bulbs
+- Lighting, especially you are using energy-saving light bulbs